Sub accounts are typically used for one of two reasons.

 - You can also block the master account's ability to login from the sub accounts screen under Sensitive Information.

-- Finally, you can disable a sub account under Sub Account Status.
+- Finally, you can make a sub-account inactive under Sub Account Status.

 What is the experience like for sub account users?